Starblade (1991 game): Gameplay

-Starblade is a 3D rail shooter video game, taking place in a first-person perspective.
+Starblade is a 3D rail shooter presented in a first-person perspective.
 The player assumes control of a starship named the FX-01 "GeoSword" in its mission to destroy a hostile race known as the "Unknown Intelligent Mechanized Species" (UIMS) before they destroy Earth with a powerful superweapon.
 Gameplay revolves around the player controlling a crosshair and firing at incoming enemies and projectiles.
 The GeoSword has a shield meter at the bottom-left corner, which will deplete when it is inflicted with enemy fire; when the meter is fully drained, the game ends.
 The player will need to complete two missions; destroying the power reactor of the superweapon "Red Eye", and eliminating an enemy fortress and a powerful ship named the "Commander".
 The Commander stalks the player throughout the game, with a fight against it ensuing once both missions are completed.

 Development

 Development of Starblade was headed by director Hajime Nakatani, with music composed by Shinji Hosoe.
 The game was a successor to Galaxian3: Project Dragoon, a 1990 theme park attraction originally presented at Expo '90 in Osaka to critical acclaim, later released as an arcade game a year later.
 The project began as a prototype for a single-player version of that game, titled Galaxian3: One Player Version, however player reception from location testing caused it to instead become an original game.
 Development lasted about a year and a half with 25 people — Nakatani recalls the team being eager to work on the System 21 hardware created for the game.
 Inspiration was drawn from various Hollywood science-fiction, notably Star Wars, with the team wanting to create a cinematic-like presentation akin to those films.
-Thanks to Namco's early experimentation with 3D video games, such as Galaxian3, Winning Run and Solvalou, the team had little difficulty producing it.
+Thanks to Namco's early experimentation with 3D video games, such as Galaxian3, Winning Run, and Solvalou, the team had little difficulty producing it.

 Starblade was initially a single-player version of Galaxian3: Project Dragoon.

 The arcade cabinet for the game used a large concave mirror, dubbed the "Infinite Distance Projection" system by Namco, which gave the effect of depth and a more open environment.
 To check that the mirrors were of quality construction, Nakatani and his team took them into the garden outside Namco's headquarter building to allow them to condense sunlight — he claims that the mirrors became so hot that he was able to fry yakinikku on them.
-The team toyed with the idea of letting the player control their ship and projectiles, however it was scrapped as it would greatly affect the core gameplay, instead focusing on targeting and shooting enemies.
+The team toyed with the idea of letting the player control their ship and projectiles, but it was scrapped as it would greatly affect the core gameplay, instead focusing on targeting and shooting enemies.
 Nakatani states that had the team had more time during development, he would have expressed interest in adding a form of ship control.
-Starblade was released for arcades in Japan in September 1991, released outside Japan in Europe and North America later that year.
-Starblade was showcased at the 1991 Las Vegas Amusement Expo.
-Japanese promotional material labeled the game as a "Hyperentertainment Machine", heavily advertising its cabinet design and 3D shooting gameplay.